 Make their approved claw-sharpeners even more appealing by placing their favorite toys on or near the new posts.
 You might even sprinkle a little catnip on their new scratching areas.

 As with any pet training, positive reinforcement is better than the ol’ squirt bottle.
 Be vigilant, consistent and patient, making a concentrated effort to reward your kitty every time they choose to give their new scratching posts a workout instead of what’s left of your TV stand.
 Repetition and consistency are key.
 The bonus is that this is a great excuse for more snuggle time and treat-dispensing.

 As a last resort, you can get out that water bottle and fire a few squirts when your kitty goes for the furniture claws-first (or you can try loud hand claps or even the clicker), but keep in mind that this could instill fear of certain parts of the house (or certain people) in your cat, especially if he or she is a kitten or recently adopted adult.

-Cats are notoriously stubborn, so your kitty might not “take” to his or her new scratching posts immediately.
+Cats can seem incredibly stubborn, so your kitty might not “take” to his or her new scratching posts immediately.
 Unfortunately, your cherished possessions need immediate relief, so you might have to take temporary precautions.
-If they like to attack small, moveable objects (speakers, rugs, etc.), try getting them out of his or her sight until they set their claws on approved objects.
+If they like to attack small, moveable objects (speakers, rugs, etc.), try getting them out of their sight until they set their claws on approved objects.
 Place double-sided tape on the things they are unlawfully scratching, because cats hate sticky things.
 You can also double-stick the floor near their favorite spot.

 In extreme cases, you can cover your furniture with plastic or line the floors with something your cat doesn’t like walking on, like newspaper or plastic.